Cuba women's national handball team

 The Cuba women's national handball team represents Cuba in international handball competitions, and is controlled by the Federación Cubana de Balonmano.

-The team participated in the 1999 World Women's Handball Championship and the 2011 World Women's Handball Championship.
+The team participated in their first world cup the 1999 World Women's Handball Championship and then again at the 2011 World Women's Handball Championship.
+At the 2025 World Women's Handball Championship they managed to get their first ever World Cup win after 18 losses in a row, after they beat Kazakhstan 29-28.